johnbillion/php-docs-standards/README.md

 # PHP Documentation Standards Tests

-This abstract PHPUnit test case tests the standards and correctness of the inline documentation of your PHP functions, classes, and methods.
+This abstract PHPUnit test case tests the standards and correctness of the inline documentation of your PHP functions and methods.

+## What's tested?

+ * The docblock should not be missing.
+ * The docblock description should not be empty.
+ * The number of @param docs should match the actual number of parameters.
+ * The @param description for each parameter should not be empty.
+ * The @param name for each parameter should be correct.
+ * The @param type hint for each parameter should be correct.
+ * The @param description for optional parameters should state that it is optional.
+ * The @param description for required parameters should not state that it is optional.
+ * The @param description for each parameter should state its default value, where appropriate.

+Class-level docblocks are not yet tested.

 ## Installation